-VHF and UHF repeaters are linked.
+VHF and UHF repeaters are currently NOT linked together.

 History / The “Rest” of the Story!